-Items PAPI with Scan (2011) САРІ Instantaneous cross-validation with other records Low High Automatic sequencing of question skips patterns Low High Built-in consistency checks - High Built-in instructional and help materials Low High Rapid transmission of data to central servers - High Rapid production of performance metrics of field operations; and cumulative report of enumerated units Low High Ability to undertake quality assurance of geographic boundaries Low High Switching between questionnaires in different languages Low High Incompatibility between hardware and/or software Possible Possible Solution failure (lack of connectivity, hardware failure, battery, GPS black spots, software bugs, device theft) Applies to a certain extent Applies to a certain extent Lack of skills or knowledge by system users, particularly temporary census staff Low Higher Hacking, online attack or others IC security issues Lower Higher through an accurate preparation of the technical specifications and through the tests to be performed with the devices.
+Items PAPI with Scan (2011) САРІ Instantaneous cross-validation with other records Low High Automatic sequencing of question skips patterns Low High Built-in consistency checks - High Built-in instructional and help materials Low High Rapid transmission of data to central servers - High Rapid production of performance metrics of field operations; and cumulative report of enumerated Low High units

+Ability to undertake quality assurance of geographic boundaries Low High Switching between questionnaires in different languages Low High Incompatibility between hardware and/or software Possible Possible Solution failure (lack of connectivity, hardware failure, battery, GPS black spots, software bugs, device theft) Applies to a certain extent Applies to a certain extent failure, battery, GPS black spots, software bugs, • •

 The risks listed at the end of the table could be mitigated in several ways.
-Concerning the incompatibility between hardware and/or software, the risk can be mitigated
+Concerning the incompatibility between hardware and/or software, the risk can be mitigated through an accurate preparation of the technical specifications and through the tests to be performed with the devices.